Skip links

 Obsessive Compulsive Disorder (OCD)

-Obsessive Compulsive Disorder is one type of anxiety disorder that involves an uncontrollable obsession that triggers the repetition of these repeated obsessions.
+Obsessive-compulsive disorder is one type of anxiety disorder that involves an uncontrollable obsession that triggers the repetition of these repeated obsessions.
 About 25% of people who have obsessive-compulsive disorder will also suffer from drug abuse or alcohol abuse.
-Different obsessions and compulsions can identify in different forms such as counting, excessive hand washing, and arranging things in a “perfect” way.
+Different obsessions and compulsions can be identified in different forms such as counting, excessive hand washing, and arranging things in a “perfect” way.
 If an individual has OCD and they attempt to tackle it on their own, it has a greater chance of elevating their anxiety levels.
 Sometimes those who suffer from obsessive-compulsive disorder look for distractions from their obsessive compulsions and this can include drugs and alcohol.
 Instead of distraction being the result, substance abuse can make the OCD symptoms worse.
 If an individual becomes reliant on drugs or alcohol to treat their OCD just like any other dependency this can turn into an addiction.
 Without getting treated properly for mental illness and drug or alcohol abuse this concurrent disorder can come with major consequences including complications to an individual’s health and emotional state.

 obsessive compulsive disorder